{{ result.summaryTitle }}

 Worked Examples:

-If Active threads is set to 120 while Current pool size is 96, the alert shows Active threads cannot exceed current pool size.
-The result tables switch to input issues instead of capacity rows.
-Fix the pool size or active count from executor metrics before using Pool Saturation, charts, or JSON.
+Input correction.
+If Active threads is 120 while Current pool size is 96, the input alert says active threads cannot exceed current pool size.
+Fix the metric window or the pool-size value before using scenario, boundary, or fill-curve results.

 FAQ:

-Why can the result be saturated when active threads are below 100%?
+Why can wait time be bad when active threads are below the maximum?

 Glossary: